 The NorShor instantly became Duluth’s premier movie house.
 By September a refreshment stand selling popcorn, candy, and soda greeted patrons at the top of the Hall of Mirrors, and WEBC Radio was broadcasting live from the Milk Bar.
 The dairy-product dispensary, however, enjoyed only brief popularity and was replaced in 1946.
 Noted American muralist Eugene Gilboe painted a large Lake Superior scene to take the place of Krollman’s cartoon-like work.
 At the same time, he used his paints and brushes to “colorize” the Split Rock photomural.

 Jim Heffernan, who covered arts and entertainment for both the Duluth Herald and Duluth News Tribune, recalls that the NorShor “retained its reputation as a first-run movie house [until] the early 1970s, when it had started to go down hill.
 When George R. Brown, its long-time manager, retired, everything started to change.”
 By then, the building’s tower was gone.
-According to the Duluth News Tribune, “The building’s owners had it removed due to high maintenance costs.”
-Workers took it down March 8, 1967.
+According to the Duluth News Tribune, the tower had been inoperable for two years prior to its demise and “the building’s owners had it removed due to high maintenance costs.”
+Workers took it down March 8, 1968.

 Perhaps the NorShor’s best-known event during the 1970s was the premier screening of the 1973 suspense thriller You’ll Like My Mother starring Patty Duke and Richard Thomas.
 The previous year, Elisabeth Congdon had allowed Universal Studios to use Glensheen, the historic Congdon family estate, as the film’s setting.
 Elisabeth, a devout Methodist, attended the premiere with other family members.
 She was taken aback by the film’s violence—taking place in the home she had lived in nearly her entire life—and kept repeating “oh my word” throughout the screening.
 Four years later Congdon and Velma Pietila were violently killed in the house.